Hole in the Wall Between the Top Chambers of the Heart (Atrial Septal Defect) in Children: What to Know

 -

-These symptoms may represent a serious problem that is an emergency.
+These symptoms may be an emergency.
 Do not wait to see if the symptoms will go away.
-Get medical help right away.
-Call your local emergency services (911 in the U.S.).
+Call 911 right away.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.